 Vascular Surgery Residency Curriculum

-The Division of Vascular Surgery offers a five year vascular surgery residency program, with one position available each year, that was approved by the Accreditation Council for Graduate Medical Education (ACGME) in 2009.
+The Division of Vascular Surgery offers a five-year vascular surgery residency program, with one position available each year, that was approved by the Accreditation Council for Graduate Medical Education (ACGME) in 2009.
 Applicants must be graduates of LCME-accredited medical schools, osteopathic schools accredited by AOA, or foreign medical schools with ECFMG certification.
-Southern Illinois University School of Medicine is affiliated with two 600-bed private hospitals, St. John’s Hospital and Memorial Medical Center, that are separated by three-quarters of a mile.
+Southern Illinois University School of Medicine is affiliated with two 600-bed private hospitals, St. John’s Hospital and Springfield Memorial Hospital, that are separated by less than a mile.
 Residents who complete the program are eligible for a primary vascular surgery certificate from the American Board of Surgery.

 Ample time is provided for the residents to participate in clinical and non-invasive vascular laboratory research.